2011 Montana Grizzlies football team

-The 2011 Montana Grizzlies football team represented the University of Montana in the 2011 NCAA Division I FCS football season. were led by second-year head coach Robin Pflugrad and played their home games at Washington–Grizzly Stadium.
+The 2011 Montana Grizzlies football team represented the University of Montana in the 2011 NCAA Division I FCS football season.
+They were led by second-year head coach Robin Pflugrad and played their home games at Washington–Grizzly Stadium.
 They are a member of the Big Sky Conference.

 The team finished the regular season with an overall 9–2 record, 7–1 in Big Sky play.
 They then won two FCS playoff games, before being eliminated in the semifinals by Sam Houston State, thus ending their season with an overall 11–3 record.
 On July 26, 2013, Montana was sanctioned by the NCAA, which found that "boosters provided extra benefits to players."
 Montana vacated its last two conference games of the 2011 season (two wins), its last non-conference game of the regular season (one win), and its participation in the NCAA playoffs (two wins, semifinals loss), resulting in an official record of 6–2 overall, 5–1 in conference play.